Fire Safety: Planning Saves Lives

 Protecting your home against fire involves planning.
-There are precautions you can take that can help you protect you and your family.
+Here are some precautions you can take to help you protect you and your family.

 Never leave small children alone in the home, even for a minute.

-Plan several escape routes from the house.
+Plan several escape routes from each room in the house.
 Plan a place to meet right after leaving the house.

 Do not smoke in bed.